dsgissin/blog/_posts/2019-06-12-canonical_spaces_1.markdown

 Recently, there have been some interesting research directions for studying neural networks by looking at the connection between their parameterization and the function they represent.
 Understanding the connection between these two representations of neural networks can help us understand why SGD works well in optimizing these networks, and hopefully why SGD and over-parameterization seem to lead to strong generalization...

-In this blog series I'll review some of these concepts using toy examples, and develop some interesting ideas for how we can use this view to try and develop new optimization algorithms for neural networks.
+In this blog series I'll review some of these concepts using toy examples, and develop some interesting ideas for how we can use this view to both develop new optimization algorithms, and explain the success of regular optimization methods for neural networks.

 {: class="table-of-content"}
 * TOC